 - Do you have the tools to make sure that your users have the right access to the right systems and data?

 - Can you be sure that none of your users have more access than they need?

-- Can you prevent your users accumulating privileges during their time with the organisation?
+- Can you prevent your users accumulating privileges during their time with the organization?

 - Are you able to prove to auditors that you are managing access in line with compliance or policy requirements?

 - Are your IT and HR teams overburdened by the effort required to on- and off-board staff?
-And does your organisation waste time correcting human errors associated with these processes?
+And does your organization waste time correcting human errors associated with these processes?

 - Do new users experience a delay from when they start until they are fully onboarded with access to all the systems and services they need?
-How much does this cost your organisation?
+How much does this cost your organization?

 However, the IGA market can be daunting with many vendors offering similar capabilities.
 It is important to ensure that the platform you choose is going to make your life easier not harder.
-With this in mind, our partner ideiio have published an IGA maturity model whitepaper for download detailing a roadmap for your identity management journey.
+With this in mind, our partner Fastpath (formerly ideiio) have published an IGA maturity model whitepaper for download detailing a roadmap for your identity management journey.